-Confirmation is a true sacrament instituted by Christ and different from baptism.
-It is administered by laying-on of hands and anointing with chrism accompanied by prayer.
-The chrism is blessed by the bishop and the bishop administers the sacrament.
-All baptized persons can and should be confirmed.
-The effect of the sacrament of Confirmation is to give strength in faith and for the confession of faith and to impress an indelible character.
+Confirmation is a true sacrament instituted by Christ and is different from Baptism.
+It is administered by the laying on of hands and anointing with chrism accompanied by prayer.
+The chrism is blessed by the bishop, and the bishop administers the sacrament.
+All Baptized persons can and should be Confirmed.
+The effect of the Sacrament of Confirmation is to give strength in faith and for the confession of faith and to impress an indelible character.

 About the Sacrament

-Confirmation, together with Baptism and Eucharist, form the Sacraments of Initiation that are all intimately connected.
-In the Sacrament of Confirmation, the baptized person is “sealed with the gift of the Holy Spirit” and is strengthened for service to the Body of Christ.
+Confirmation, together with Baptism and the Eucharist, form the Sacraments of Initiation, which are all intimately connected.
+In the Sacrament of Confirmation, the Baptized person is “sealed with the gift of the Holy Spirit” and is strengthened for service to the Body of Christ.

-The prophets of the Old Testament foretold that God’s Spirit would rest upon the Messiah to sustain His mission.
-Their prophecy was fulfilled when Jesus the Messiah was conceived by the Spirit and born of the Virgin Mary.
-The Holy Spirit descended on Jesus on the occasion of his baptism by John.
+The prophets of the Old Testament foretold that God’s Spirit would rest upon the Messiah to sustain his mission.
+Their prophecy was fulfilled when Jesus was conceived by the Spirit and born of the Virgin Mary.
+The Holy Spirit descended on Jesus on the occasion of his Baptism by St. John the Baptist.